Karhoo rides again: Nissan/Renault buys failed on-demand ride startup

 Amazon launches the first of its own subscription VOD channels, Anime Strike

-So much for more consolidation in the world of on-demand transportation startups.
+It looks like one of the more notable stalls in the world of on-demand rides is going to get another change to see if it can drive ahead.
 TechCrunch has learned and confirmed that Karhoo — a failed on-demand offering that aggregated drivers and ride options from hundreds of existing fleets of car services in an Uber-like app — has been brought out of administration.

 It will be relaunched by Boris Pilichowski and Nicolas Andine as co-CEOs, with full financial backing from RCI Bank and Services, the financial services division of the car giant Renault.
 Pilichowski and Andine had been running Karhoo just before it went bankrupt, taking over from founder Daniel Ishag.